-32. The analytic work carried out in in both component A and B will result in a set of key hydro-environmental, socio-economic and institutional criteria.
+32. The analytic work carried out in both component A and B will result in a set of key hydroenvironmental, socio-economic and institutional criteria.
+This will occur toward the end of the project.
 These criteria will be used to develop a set of agreed indicators by which to verify compliance of a joint management plan and monitor and evaluate the impact of the SAP.
 Therefore institutional adaptation/sustainability indicators will be used to assess the extent to which the alternative has resulted in changes to national and regional institutions, particularly within the stakeholder institutions in the basin.
-In addition, the monitoring of key hydro-environmental indicators will have commenced as part of the project to measure the environmental impact of the SAP.
+In addition, the monitoring of key hydroenvironmental indicators will have commenced as part of the project to measure the environmental impact of the SAP.

-COMPONENT B: COMPLETED TRANSBOUNDARY DIAGNOSTIC ANALYSIS
+COMPONENT B: COMPLETED TRANSBOUNDARY DIAGNOSTIC ANALYS IS

-Output B1 Water resource assessment and analysis completed to determine hydro-environmental processes, characteristics and limits
+Output B1 Water resource assessment and analysis completed to determine hydroenvironmental processes, characteristics and limits

 A joint management programme will involve decisions about the allocation of water 33. quantity and quality amongst the riparian countries and the basin's environment.
 The programme will also require basin-wide environmental indicators to be monitored to check compliance with and evaluate the impact of the SAP and the ensuing programme.
-While, the overall system boundaries and preliminary understanding of the ORB has been identified by the draft TDA work, the TDA can only be completed if hydrological and hydrogeological information can be analysed to the minimum degree of precision necessary to permit assessment of credible alternatives and joint management regimes.
-The current information on the dynamics of the basin water balance (quantity and quality) and consumptive and nonconsumptive uses across the basin and projections for future water demands will be refined .
-Given the urgent need to establish this data for consultation and decision making, these water resource assessments will be given the highest priority in SAP formulation.
-The compilation of existing data and new data sets that are needed will be fast-tracked to bring to identify the minimum data sets to initiate the preparation of basin management models and subsequent negotiation and joint management.
+While the overall system boundaries and preliminary understanding of the ORB has been identified by the draft TDA work, the TDA can only be completed if hydrological, hydrogeological and hydrochemical information can be analysed to the minimum degree of precision necessary to permit assessment of credible alternatives and joint management regimes.
+The current information on the dynamics of the basin water balance (quantity and quality) and consumptive and non-consumptive uses across the basin and projections for future water demands will be refined.
+Given the urgent need to establish this data for consultation and decision making for SAP formulation, these water resource assessments will be given the highest priority.
+The compilation of existing data and new data sets that are needed will be fast-tracked to identify the minimum data sets to initiate the preparation of basin management models and subsequent negotiation and joint management.
 This compilation of water resource data will be done on the basis of priority and need concentrating on the glaring data gaps in Angola.
-Thereafter data will be selectively compiled on the basis of the most sensitive uses and the most credible water use scenarios so that a realistic range of water management scenarios can be modelled and options prepared by the end of the second year of the SAP formulation.
+Thereafter data will be selectively compiled on the basis of the most sensitive use scenarios so that a realistic range of likely water management scenarios can be modelled and options prepared at later stage of project implementation.

-Output B2 Socio-economic analysis completed to establish current and future patterns of water resource use and levels of demand
+Output B2 Socio-economic analysis completed to establish current and future patterns of river basin resource use and levels of demand